emacs-elements/public_elements/howm.md

 ## Introduction

-Today I want to introduce you to the note taking application called howm.
-It is a basic intro.
-Bear in mind that the Russian Manual is 80 pages long!
-Leah Neukirchen has written a good introduction in English.
+I want to introduce you to the note taking application called howm.
+This is a basic introduction.
+Bear in mind that the Russian Manual of howm is 80 pages long!

+Leah Neukirchen has written a good introduction in English:

 https://github.com/kaorahi/howm

-howm is a note taking program that is not that well-known in the Western world but which has gained quite a following in Japan.
-It is a 20-year-old mode that's still maintained by its original author Kazuyuki Hiraoka
+howm is a note taking program not too well-known in the Western world but which has gained quite a following in Japan.
+It is a 20-year-old mode that's still maintained by its original author *Kazuyuki Hiraoka*

-howm is short for “Hitori Otegaru Wiki Modoki”, which roughly translates to “Single-user Easy Wiki Mode”.
+howm is short for “Hitori Otegaru Wiki Modoki”, which translates to “Single-user Easy Wiki Mode”.

-It is a minor mode that works within your preferred major mode (i.e. Markdown or ORG)
+It is a minor mode that works within your preferred major mode (i.e. Markdown or ORG).

 Howm notes are kept in a directory hierarchy that you can organize as you wish; by default a date-based system is used and filenames include the current timestamp at creation.

 There are two essential kinds of markup that howm cares about: *note titles* and *links*.

-Titles are prefaced by =
+Titles are prefaced by `=`

-Links by >>> or <<<
+Links by `>>>` or `<<<`

-There are *two kinds* of links supported, namely *goto* and *come-from*
+There are two kinds of supported links, namely *goto* and *come-from*

->>> howm -- These point TO keywords or to filenames
+`>>>` howm -- These point TO keywords or to filenames

-<<< bank bankers -- These point "from" keywords.
+`<<<` bank bankers -- These are back-links which point "from" keywords.
 The string 'bank bankers' in all other files will now automatically point to this note.

 ## Main commands